Fighting Fantasy Collection

 First memories of Fighting Fantasy

 When I first started playing, I played the books properly by rolling dice for my abilities, on fights and testing my luck etc., but eventually, I stopped playing this way, instead, I put myself into ‘God’ mode.
-I stopped playing the books correctly because I was more interested in the story of the adventure and if I were to died because of combat or bad luck, why restart the whole book again for only to take the same decision path as before?
+I stopped playing the books correctly because I was more interested in the story of the adventure and if I were to die because of combat or bad luck, why restart the whole book again for only to take the same decision path as before?

 My Fighting Fantasy Collection